nikhilbuilds/scriptassist/README.md

 ## 3. Blocking Error Fix -

-### ERROR [ExceptionHandler] Nest can't resolve dependencies of the OverdueTasksService (BullQueue_task-processing, ?).
-Please make sure that the argument "TaskRepository" at index [1] is available in the ScheduledTasksModule context.
-The following error was blocking initial updates -

-### The fix - Remove tight coupling, OverdueTasksService should not call TaskRespository.
-It should only call TasksService.
-A refactor was performed as well.
+### ERROR RROR [ExceptionHandler] JwtStrategy requires a secret or key
+TypeError: JwtStrategy requires a secret or key -

+### The fix - Wrong env key .
+Changed from jwt.secret to JWT_SECRET